 Boost Daily Activity Plan

 As a caregiver, you can probably use a little extra energy to help you through your busy day.
 Getting regular physical activity can help.
-Research shows it may help you sleep better, and it can increase energy and alertness.
+Research shows that exercise can help reduce daytime sleepiness for just about everybody.

 The question is, how can you find the time for it?